 Showing all 12 routes.

-A genuine "sport-climb" at Lukenia!
+A hard mixed route - don't believe the old guide which calls this a "genuine sport climb"!
+Take some small nuts and cams as well as quickdraws for the three bolts.
 Start left of the root coming down from Eagle's Nest Crack and climb the crack in the front of the boulder past a bulge to the platform below Epitaph.
 Move right onto wall and climb direct past three bolts.
 At the third bolt step left (crux), then continue direct to top.

 FA: Herve Sergeraert, Pierre Yves Gibello & Nathalie Sergeraert, 1990